 The minimum numbers and/or types of awards that must be distributed are listed below.
-A meet director may present more awards, but not less, than those listed.
-Non-citizens living and training in the United States, who are not current or past members of a foreign national team, may participate in all USA Gymnastics sanctioned Junior Olympic events and are eligible for awards.
-At Junior Olympic Nationals (Level 10), if a non-citizen places in the top four (4) AA, she will receive the award for her AA placement; however, she is not eligible to become a member of the US Junior Olympic National Team.
-In this instance, the next US citizen in rank order will be placed on the JO National Team.
-For Information regarding Foreign Athlete (Elite or non-elite) participation in the Junior Olympic Program, please refer to Chapter 2, page 26.
+A Meet Director may present more awards, but not less, than those listed.
+Non-citizens living and training in the United States, who are not current or past members of a foreign national team, may participate in all USA Gymnastics sanctioned DP events and are eligible for awards.
+At DP Level 10 Nationals, if a non-citizen places in the top four (4) AA, she will receive the award for her AA placement; however, she is not eligible to become a member of the US DP National Team.
+In this instance, the next US citizen in rank order will be placed on the DP National Team.
+For Information regarding Foreign Athlete (Elite or non-elite) participation in the DP, please refer to Chapter 2.